eporetsky/PhosBoost/README.md

 ## Introduction

 PhosBoost is a machine learning approach that leverages protein language models and gradient boosting trees to predict protein phosphorylation from experimentally derived data.
-Despite the precision-recall tradeoff, PhosBoost offers improved performance when recall is prioritized while consistently providing more confident probability scores.
+PhosBoost offers improved performance when recall is prioritized while consistently providing more confident probability scores.

 The following files are provided for reproducing results: